 To answer these questions we will highlight select parts of the story regardless of their order of events.
 It is worth noting this discussion on the story of Al-Israa’ wal Mi’raaj is not intended to place any final judgment or form any particular opinion on any of its details.
 It is only an attempt to open the subject for further research and discussion.

-Part One: From Mecca to Jerusalem: Why not the Heavens?
+Part One: From Makkah to Jerusalem: Why not the Heavens?

 First we must distinguish between the two parts of this journey i.e. the two trips the Prophet salla Allahu alayhi wa sallam made during that night: the Israa’ and the Mi’raaj.